gbraad/mscrolls-brahman/ifi/ifi.md

   Switch on or off the _autolinking_ feature of the GUI.
 This is the process of automatically converting the output text into markdown using the `objects` table.

 * `saveload: true`
-   Enable save/load UI in app.
+   Show save/load options in the UI.
+Eg menus.

 * `ui_restart: true`
    Enable restart button in app.